How to create custom radio buttons in HTML using CSS and jQuery

 background: url("radio.png") no-repeat;

 background: url("radio-selected.png") no-repeat;

-You might be wondering we haven't put these classes anywhere in the HTML, actually we will add these classes to DOM at run time using jQuery.
+You might be thinking we haven't used these classes anywhere in the HTML code; actually these classes will be added to the DOM by the jQuery at run time.

 The jQuery Code